PrakashVarmaGuntamadugu/ComputerNetworking/TCP-IP Demonstrartion/readme file.txt

    ./server 12255

-   Server waits for request from client
+   Server waits for request from client.

 4. Run the program on client side.